 - The Saatva HD features zoning in two areas.
 First off, the Talalay latex layer has five zones.
 This varies the firmness across the surface of that layer, making it firmer and softer under certain areas.
 There is also zoning in the coil layer, which makes the center of the mattress firmer than the rest.

 - Both the Saatva HD and the Purple 4 should be a good match for larger people.
-The Saatva HD is designed specifically with larger people in mind.
-The multiple layers of high-density foam and high-grade coils are made to offer support for much heavier weights.
-The Purple 4 has a very thick layer of proprietary, hyper-elastic gel polymer.
-It will also provide comfort and support for heavier people.
+The Saatva HD is designed specifically with larger people in mind, and the multiple layers of high-density foam and high-grade coils are made to offer support for much heavier weights.
+The Purple 4 has a very thick layer of proprietary, hyper-elastic gel polymer that will also provide comfort and support for heavier people.

-- The Saatva HD and Purple 4 are both breathable mattresses.
-That being said, the Purple is going to be even more breathable.
-Just looking at the gel grid, you can see there is a huge amount of room for air to flow through.
+- The Saatva HD and Purple 4 are both breathable mattresses, but most likely the Purple is going to be even more breathable.
+Just looking at the gel grid, people can see there is a huge amount of room for air to flow through.
 Overall, the Purple 4 shouldn’t trap heat and should be a temperature-neutral sleeping surface.

-- Again, these should both be durable, longer lasting mattresses.
+- Again, these should both be durable, longer lasting mattresses that are great investments.
 They both feature some very durable materials that shouldn’t sag under those heavier weights.
-However, the Purple’s gel grid is just a bit more durable than the materials you find in the Saatva HD.
+However, the Purple’s gel grid is just a bit more durable than the materials consumers will find in the Saatva HD.
 Both mattresses should last for a very long time, but the Purple 4 could last even longer.
 Check out our best mattresses that won’t sag for more like Saatva HD and Purple 4.

 When we talk about mattress firmness, it is often subjective.
 For instance, a much lighter person might lie on the Purple 4 and think it is very firm.
 On the other hand, a heavier person could lie on a soft memory foam mattress and find it to be too firm.